rogerbinns/apsw/doc/async.rst

 Library

-    apsw with :mod:`asyncio`, asyncio using uvloop as the inner loop, trio, and the aiosqlite library for comparison.
+    apsw with :mod:`asyncio`, asyncio using `uvloop
+    <https://uvloop.readthedocs.io/>`__ as the inner loop, trio, and
+    the aiosqlite library for comparison.  aiosqlite uses the same background worker thread and queue implementation as apsw.

 Prefetch